+Sensor principle

 In this paper we are presenting a novel inclinometer principle, using a mobile mass rolling (or even sliding) over a curved surface (Fig. 1) whose shape and wetting properties are precisely controlled so as to enable reaching the required metrological grade.
 The surface curvature is produced by bending a thin silicon membrane brought into the large deflection regime, under the effect of a vacuum-enabled permanent differential pressure.
 This provides a significant curvature as well as a perfectly-controlled shape of the membrane surface acting as the substrate for the mobile mass.
 We show hereafter that maximal membrane surface slopes of several degrees, which correspond to the range of interest for the majority of inclinometer applications, can be obtained under a differential pressure of 1 Bar; hence, such differential pressure level can be easily obtained by applying vacuum within a cavity on the back-side of the membrane, while the front-side is kept at atmospheric pressure.
-The geometry of the surface can be designed and computed with any degree of precision (by using highly-accurate numerical models or even analytical approximations).It is worth-mentioning that the membrane-based curved structure keeps the intrinsically excellent surface quality of the –initially flat– bare polished silicon wafer; such surface quality over the whole curved surface is indeed impossible to obtain by alternative microfabrication etching techniques capable of creating curved surfaces21,22.
+The geometry of the surface can be designed and computed with any degree of precision (by using highly-accurate numerical models or even analytical approximations).It is worth-mentioning that the membrane-based curved structure keeps the intrinsically excellent surface quality of the –initially flat– bare polished silicon wafer; such surface quality over the whole curved surface is indeed impossible to obtain by alternative microfabrication etching techniques capable of creating curved surfaces20,21.

 By using either solid balls or liquid metal droplets acting as the mobile mass placed on the curved membrane, we show that a highly-sensitive bi-axial inclinometer can be manufactured.
 We implement a detection system using an infrared LED and a quadrant photodetector, placed on opposite sides of the membrane.
-We show that, while the accuracy of the solid ball system can be disturbed by ball sphericity imperfections and by the presence of particles on the membrane, these effects can be reduced by assembling the system in a clean room setting and using high-precision mechanical balls.
+The accuracy of the solid ball system can be disturbed by ball sphericity and surface roughness imperfections or by the presence of particles on the membrane, these effects can be reduced by assembling the system in a clean room setting and using high-precision mechanical balls.
 Precision superior to 0.050° could be obtained using this approach.
 On the other hand, the errors obtained when using a liquid (mercury) droplet as the moving mass, stem from physical causes such as contact angle hysteresis, and their elimination requires additional surface processing steps.

 (a)